percygautam/percygautam.github.io/gsoc.md

 		<header class="major">
 			<h2>ArviZ</h2>
 		</header>
 		<p>ArviZ is a Python package for exploratory analysis of Bayesian models.
-Includes functions for posterior analysis, sample diagnostics, model checking, and comparison.<br> I will be working with ArviZ this summer to work on the project titled "InferenceData extensions" </p>
+Includes functions for posterior analysis, sample diagnostics, model checking, and comparison.<br> I will be working with ArviZ this summer on the project titled "InferenceData extension" </p>
 	</div>
 </section>